Zamindar (1952 film)

 Zamindar is a 1952 Indian Tamil-language film directed by P. V. Krishnan and written by Jalakantapuram.
 The film was jointly produced by Jupiter Pictures and Sangeetha Pictures.
 It stars S. A. Nataraj and Madhuri Devi.
-The film was commercially unsuccessful.
+The film was released on 30 August 1952, and was commercially unsuccessful.

 Plot

-Allikulam is small Zamindari administered by the regent Pandi Thevar, who has plans to usurp it with the sudden and shocking demise of the Zamindar, his villainous brother also plans to usurp the property.
-These, the regent and the brother are at loggerheads with one trying to outdo the other.
-The story has many characters, Manmudi, a struggling farmer is man of discipline, even though he has a rough exterior and his sister Meenakshi is a good looking young woman.
+Allikulam is a small zamindar administered by the regent Pandi Thevar, who has plans to usurp it with the sudden and shocking death of the zamindar.
+His villainous brother also plans to usurp the property.
+The regent and the brother are at loggerheads with one trying to outdo the other.
+Manmudi, a struggling farmer, is a man of discipline, even though he has a rough exterior.
+His sister Meenakshi is a good looking young woman.
 The villain plans to kidnap her.
 Indulging in murders and such crimes, more complications are woven into the story to create more interesting situations.